Diffusion Deep Dive Part 3: Coding a DDPM from Scratch

 • Classifier-free guidance.
 The one trick that made text-to-image diffusion actually work.
 A tiny change to training (drop the conditioning with 10% probability) and sampling (combine conditional and unconditional predictions).

 The fundamentals do not change.
-Every diffusion model you will encounter, from Stable Diffusion to video diffusion to molecular generation, is a variation on the two posts in this series: an ELBO that reduces to a noise-prediction MSE, and a UNet (or Transformer) trained to minimize it.
+Every diffusion model you will encounter, from Stable Diffusion to video diffusion to molecular generation, is a variation on this series: an ELBO that reduces to a noise-prediction MSE, a UNet (or Transformer) that minimizes it, and a reverse-process sampler with a stochastic/deterministic knob.

 Share: